elilouise/Data-Visualisation-using-R/README.md

 # Data-Visualisation-using-R

-This is part of the training course on R basics I prepared and delivered through UNDP to biologist and NGO representatives active in the environmental sector in Seychelles.
+This is part of the training course on R basics I prepared & delivered through UNDP to various biologist and NGO representatives active in the environmental sector in Seychelles.

 Reference "Senterreatal2019-ICSBiodiversityDataManagement-FinalReport" for more context.